typelift/Aquifer/README.md

 For the more advanced user, `Aquifer`'s semantics can be described by a number of Categories.
-To that end, the library includes notes and diagrams to aid understanding, and to present a detailed graphical view of the most general parts of the library.
+To that end, the library includes notes and diagrams to aid understanding, and to present a detailed graphical view of its most general parts.
 For example, this is the diagram outlining `Proxy`:

 ```
               Upstream | Downstream